eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 Keycloak has been sucessfully deployed and is available.

-## Deploying a remote Codewind service
+# 2. Deploy a remote Codewind service

-To deploy a new Codewind instance in Kubernetes, generate a user in Keycloak and configure security.
-You can use the CLI `cwctl` with additional options, for example:
+Deploy a new Codewind instance in Kubernetes/the cloud, generate a user in Keycloak and configure security all using the following single Codewind CLI `cwctl` command.
+You can use the CLI `cwctl` with additional options LIKE WHAT?
+WHICH ONES ARE REQUIRED?, for example:

 ```
 ./cwctl --insecure install remote \